chen-ray/ranking/README.md

 Author: CHEN Ray<br>
 Email：chenraygogo@gmail.com

-In BWF you can check the player rankings. <br>
+In BWF ranking you can check the player rankings. <br>
 The website uses the following software, thank them ~

 -   Laravel v10